-Outokumpu SMACC_1 Installation of a new oxy-fuel burner system on the electric arc furnace (£900K) Air Quality Planning and Policy Guidance Start: Expected end: August 2018 N/A Source affected: Stainless steel slab, bloom, billet and cast ingot production Task completed.
+Outokumpu SMACC_1 Installation of a new oxy-fuel burner system on the electric arc furnace (£900K) Air Quality Planning and Policy Guidance Start: August 2018 Source affected: Stainless steel slab, bloom, billet and cast ingot Task completed.
 Oxy fuel burners installed in the EAF to improve the speed and efficiency of melting.
-The ability to close the slag door benefits the capture efficiency of the furnace extraction system leading to a reduction in fugitive emissions from the melt shop roof.
-Outokumpu SMACC_2 Operator to undertake modelling of the emissions from site to determine whether or not the data collated by Kings College London accounted for all emissions from site or just point sources (£2K) Air Quality Planning and Policy Guidance Start: Expected end: June 2018 Source affected: Stainless steel slab, bloom, billet and cast ingot production Task completed.
+The ability to close the slag door Expected end: N/A production benefits the capture efficiency of the furnace extraction system leading to a reduction in fugitive emissions from the melt shop roof.
+Outokumpu SMACC_2 Operator to undertake modelling of the emissions from site to determine whether or not the data collated by Kings College London accounted for all emissions from site or just point Air Quality Planning and Policy Guidance Start: June 2018 Source affected: Stainless steel slab, bloom, billet and cast ingot production Task completed.
 A modelling study was carried out in 2019.
-The contributions from the known sources were estimated to account for up to 48 % of the measured values for the whole of 2017.
-The gap between the modelled values and the contribution estimated by King's College over the course of the study equates to 12% or 2.94 ng/m3, which can be assumed to be emitted from unknown fugitive sources such as stockyards.
+The contributions from the known sources were estimated to account for up to 48 % of the measured sources (£2K) Expected end: N/A values for the whole of 2017.
+The gap between the modelled values and the contribution estimated by King's College over the course of the study equates to 12% or 2.94 ng/m 3 , which can be assumed to be emitted from unknown fugitive sources such as stockyards.
 Outokumpu SMACC_3 Operator to carry out a dust and PM 10 monitoring and characterisation assessment for the steel works to investigate the concentrations of nickel and other materials potentially Air Quality Planning and Policy Guidance Start: April 2018 Source affected: Stainless steel slab, bloom, billet and cast ingot production Task completed.
 A diffuse dust emission apportionment study was carried out in 2019.
-Combined directional and depositional dust monitoring gauges were installed migrating off site (Ref Doc. at four onsite locations.
-DS/AG/Outokumpu/01) (£26K) Expected October Monitoring was carried out over a 25), 16) Gutokumpu, 61) (226K) end: 2018 six-month period and a selection of samples analysed to determine the elemental composition.
+Combined directional and depositional dust monitoring gauges were installed

+migrating off site (Ref Doc. at four onsite locations.

+DS/AG/Outokumpu/01) (£26K) Expected October Monitoring was carried out over a

+end: 2018 six-month period and a selection

+of samples analysed to determine

+the elemental composition.

 Modelling was then carried out to

 investigate the proportion of

 emissions associated with area

 sources.

+sources.

 Model results suggested that the

 raw materials reception and

 stockyard areas had the highest

 potential fugitive PM10 emissions.

 As a result, the operator has

 implemented additional dust

 suppressions measures (see action

 ref.
 SMACC_8).

 Outokumpu Operator to define Air Quality Start: May 2018 Source Stainless steel Task completed.
 Dust and fume

 SMACC_4 measurement/monitoring Planning and Start.
-1VIQ 2010 affected: slab, bloom, from the melting shop are
+Widy 2010 affected: slab, bloom, from the melting shop are

-SIVIACC_4 programme for fugitive roof Policy Guidance arrected. billet and cast collected by an extraction system
+SMACC_4 programme for fugitive roof Policy Guidance anecteu. billet and cast collected by an extraction system

 emissions.
-Toney Gardance ingot within the melting shop building,
+Folicy Guidance ingot within the melting shop building,

-cimosions. ] production but from time to time there may
+1 production but from time to time there may

 Expected N/A production be spillages from the system that

 end: are emitted from the building

 ridge vents.
 The mass emission of

+•

 these releases was first measured

 in 1996, and then again in 2001,

 2006 and 2007, the latter two

-2000 and 2007, the latter two